 Every worker (whether part-time or full-time) is entitled to 5.6 weeks annual leave (or holiday).

-For information on paying your employee during their annual leave see our Paying Wages section.
+For information on annual leave and paying your PA during their annual leave see our Paying Wages section.

-For more information on these and other things you will need to agree on, go to the Skills for Care website.
+For more information on working time and other things you will need to agree on, go to the Skills for Care 'Before your PA starts' toolkit.